Saturday, May 21, 2022

 Near the end we see the actual killing and it is brutal.
 It seems like very little provocation, but we would be anticipating some very strong and personal criticism after a customer had returned some bad meat.
 Afterwards we gain the lawyer perspective that said there had been a long buildup (much of which we did see).
 Because of the job, Hermonogenes happened to have a knife in his hands when reached a boiling point.

 The police and the prosecutors laughed at what an open and shut case this was because of the very candid confession.
 They termed it aggravated murder and called for a life sentence.
-The lawyer made a stirring speech to the effect of the pressures put on Hermonogenese including some criticism of the gov and the final sentence was for homicide under the heat of passion.
+The lawyer made a stirring speech to the effect of the pressures put on Hermonogenese including some criticism of the government and the final sentence was for homicide under the heat of passion.

 Based on true events.